-Our skills courses teach data visualization, speech writing, data scraping and using social media for campaigning.
-Current digital production techniques and digital distribution channels have given organizations new communications strategies and we explore the technical and theoretical tricks, turns and pitfalls of this new 21st century paradigm.
+Our skills courses teach data visualization, speech writing, data scraping, and using social media for campaigning.
+Current digital production techniques and distribution channels have given organizations new communications strategies, and we explore the technical and theoretical tricks, turns, and pitfalls of this new 21st-century paradigm.
 Many of our writing courses are taught by award-winning journalists who emphasize research and how to communicate clearly and effectively.

-TMaC offers courses on design thinking, digital diplomacy, e-government, digital activism, and surveillance and the regulatory and policy questions surrounding digital technology.
-We consider the effect that the digital revolution is having on international affairs and government as well as the policies and practices that can help new technologies promote development, human rights and social change.
+TMaC offers courses on design thinking, digital diplomacy, e-government, digital activism, surveillance, and the regulatory and policy questions surrounding digital technology.
+We consider the digital revolution's effect on international affairs and government and the policies and practices that can help new technologies promote development, human rights, and social change.

-Students enrolled in the Technology, Media, and Communications Specialization are required to take three courses of their choosing but may take more if their schedule permits.
+Students enrolled in the Technology, Media, and Communications Specialization must take three courses but may take more if their schedule permits.
 We don’t have required courses or tracks because we know that our students are interested in a wide range of subjects.
-We tweak our course listings each year in response to what students, alumni and employers tell us is important for today’s work place.
+We tweak our course listings each year in response to what students, alumni, and employers tell us is essential for today’s workplace.

 Contact Us